BrainSharer/pipeline/docs/sphinx/source/modules/running_czi_2_neuroglancer.rst

     muralis by running: ``source /usr/local/share/pipeline/bin/activate``

-*   To run any of these commands at high resolution, prefix each command with ``nohup``\ and end the command with ``&``.
-That will make it run in the background and you can log out.
+*   To run any of these commands at high resolution, prefix each command with ``nohup``\ and end the command with ``> DKXX.log 2>&1 &``.
+That will make it run in the background, redirect loggging to DKXX.log  and you can log out.

 Running the initial task - extract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *   Create a folder with brain id under
     /net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX create
-    subfolder DKXX/czi and DKXX/tif.
+    subfolder DKXX/czi.
 Then copy the czi files to
     DKXX/czi.
+You could also link the files from the original origin folder.
+Copying
+    czi files takes a long time.
 *   Add entries in the animal, scan run and histology table in the
     database using the `admin portal <https://www.brainsharer.org/brainsharer/admin>`__.
 *   All functionality for running the pipeline is found in